Kennedy-Juma/AdnEvaluationProject/AdnEvaluationApi/README.md

 ## Prerequisites
 - .NET 9 SDK installed
-- SQL Server instance (currently using this but in the next iteration will have support for mysql and postgres)
+- MYSQL server/mysql mariaDB instance
 - Optional: Visual Studio 2022 or any .NET editor
 - EF Core CLI tools if you use the CLI (__dotnet tool install --global dotnet-ef__)